PoCInnovation/Whitecomet-Research/README.md

     </details>
 </details>

 With those results, we can see that the polymorphic behavior (metamorphism is a polymorphic behavior aswell) is not checked at all on most AVs.
-A program should almost **never** be polymorphic (should be avoinded even when updating itself) and this should be checked by AVs in order to mark it as a malicious behavior.
+A program should almost **never** be polymorphic (even when updating itself) and this should be checked by AVs in order to mark it as a malicious behavior.

 #### How AV can bypass Polymorphism